4 Major Scales and Keys

 Example 4.5.2.
 Major key: Wagner[7], Bridal Chorus from Lohengrin, Act III, Scene i – Mässig bewegt[8]

-Can you hear that the music in Examples 4.5.1 and 4.5.2 are in major (i.e., are “happy”)?
-If you are not able to do so yet, do not fret.
+Can you hear that the music in Examples 4.5.1 and 4.5.2 are in major ( that is, sounds “happy”)?
+If you are not able to do so yet, do not worry.
 Understanding, writing, and hearing music all take time and practice.
-We will even learn how you can recognize if a piece is in major without having to listen to it.
+We will also learn how you can recognize if a piece is in major without having to listen to it.

-We can figure out a major key by its major scale.
+We can determine a major key by its major scale (Example 4.5.3).

 Example 4.5.3.
 From scale to key

-The pitch collection combined with the tonal center tells us the key.
+The pitch collection along with the tonal center tells us the key.

-- The mode is major because the notes create an A-flat-major scale.
+- The mode is major because the notes form an A flat major scale.
+The steps are W-W-H-W-W-W-H.

-- Together, they make up the key of A-flat major.
+- Together, the tonal center and mode form the key of A flat major.

-- Although five flats appear in the A-flat major scale, there are only four different flats (A-flat, B-flat, D-flat, E-flat) since the first and last flat apply to A-flats.
+- Although five flats appear in the A flat major scale, there are only four different flats (A flat, B flat, D flat, E flat) since the first and last flats apply to A flats.

 Example 4.5.4.
 “Twinkle, Twinkle, Little Star” with accidentals

-- When we last saw “Twinkle, Twinkle, Little Star,” it was in the key of C major (Example 3.9.5).
+When we last saw “Twinkle, Twinkle, Little Star,” it was in the key of C major (Example 3.9.5).
 There were no sharps or flats.
+In Example 4.5.4, we see flats.
+We can deduce that the key is A flat major based on several factors.

-- In Example 4.5.4, the tonal center is A-flat because it ends on A-flat.
-Although ending on the tonal center is not a requirement, it often occurs.
+- Although ending on the tonal center is not a requirement, it often occurs.

 - More importantly, listen to the example—do you hear how it sounds like the end when we reach the ending?
 This is because we have arrived at the tonal center.

-- All the flats found in the A-flat major scale appear in this example.
-However, this is not a requirement.
+- All the flats found in the A flat major scale appear in this example.

-- Therefore, the tonal center of A-flat + the major scale (four flats) = the key of A-flat major.
+- Therefore, the tonal center of A flat plus the major scale (four flats)results in the key of A flat major.

-Rather than constantly writing and rewriting accidentals within the score, musicians use key signatures to simplify writing (and reading) music.
-A key signature is the group of flats or sharps located at the start of every system of music.
-The following example shows Examples 4.5.4 rewritten with a key signatures instead of accidentals.
+Instead of constantly writing and rewriting accidentals in the score, musicians use key signatures to make writing (and reading) music easier.
+A key signature is a group of flats or sharps placed at the beginning of each system of music.
+The following example shows Example 4.5.4 rewritten with a key signature instead of accidentals.
 Example 4.5.5 sounds exactly the same as Example 4.5.4.

 Example 4.5.5.
 “Twinkle, Twinkle, Little Star” with a key signature

 The key signature tells us which notes always have accidentals.
-For musicians, seeing the key signature once at the beginning is much easier than reading numerous accidentals.
+For musicians, seeing the key signature at the start is much simpler than reading many accidentals.

 Example 4.5.6.
 Key signature versus time signature